Rock Tech Lithium Chairman: Fueling the EV Revolution with Battery Grade Lithium | INN

 “It is quite a challenge to get lithium processed in a reliable and sustainable way.
 So we started to get all relevant people on board that we consider to be necessary.
 Also, Germany is a very luxurious country and is not too open to newer industrial projects unless you are doing new things, which are high tech and in the new world standard,” Harbecke added.

-Watch the full interview with Rock Tech Lithium (TSXV:RCK,FWB:RJIB) Chairman Dirck Harbecke above.
+Watch the full interview with Rock Tech Lithium (TSXV:RCK,FWB:RJIB) Chairman Dirk Harbecke above.

 This interview is sponsored by Rock Tech Lithium (TSXV:RCK,FWB:RJIB).
 This interview provides information which was sourced by the Investing News Network (INN) and approved by Rock Tech Lithium in order to help investors learn more about the company.
 Rock Tech Lithium is a client of INN.
 The company’s campaign fees pay for INN to create and update this interview.